High Speed Machining, Trochoidal Milling, and HSM Speeds and Feeds

-The Tyranny of the Corner
+High Speed Machining avoids the Tyranny of the Corner

 Having mastered radial chip thinning as a refinement to your feeds and speeds, there is another challenge that awaits before you can properly master HSM techniques.
 It involves dealing with the Tyranny of the Corner.
 Any time your cutter moves from cutting in a straight line to changing directions in a corner, cutting forces and cutter engagement go way up.
 This is pretty easy to see from the diagram: